For other database related things, see:

 This means most of the time, you will be in a transaction, and (potentially idle) in transaction, even after a SELECT.

 So get used to doing a rollback() or commit() as soon as sensible.

 Ideally you also check the success of all transactions, because if there was an error you can only rollback()

 If you like to do things in chunks and not quite fail as a whole, look at SAVEPOINT

 - note you can use (since psycopg 2.5) to automatically commit (if no exceptions) or rollback (if exceptions) happen within that code block

 Notes on performance and innards

 You may notice that postgres processes have little memory mapped, perhaps 10-20M when idle (and certain work).
-This is quite unlike some different database engines, but quite normal.

 See also things like:

 The main interesting variables seem to be the following few.